Giannis Antetokounmpo Could’ve Been A Sixer, Says Darryl Morey

 — Bleacher Report (@BleacherReport) February 20, 2018

 To be fair with Hinkie, the 2013 NBA Draft had a lot of hits and misses.
-The first over-all pick was Anthony Bennett of UNLV, who went to the Cleveland Cavaliers.
+The first overall pick was Anthony Bennett of UNLV, who went to the Cleveland Cavaliers.
 Bennett is now considered a draft bust and is currently out of the NBA after bouncing around in the league.

 Victor Oladipo, the second pick of the 2013 draft, underperformed in his first few years with Orlando and Oklahoma City before blossoming into an All-Star with the Indiana Pacers this season.